Ayyash Al-Haj: Personal life

-Ayyash Al-haj grew up in a national family that contributed to the struggle against the Colonizers throughout history, Therefore, Ayyash liked his city and his homeland, and that is why he devoted most of his life to the service and protection of his city.
-When the Ottomans left Deir ez-Zor, Ayyash Al-Haj contributed to protecting the people of Deir ez-Zor from the chaos and the absence of security left by the departure of the Ottoman authority.
-He formed a local government known as Haj Fadel Government with the dignitaries of Deir ez-Zor, headed by his cousin from the Abu Obaid clan, Fadel Al-Aboud in 1918.
+Ayyash Al-Haj was raised in a patriotic family with a long history of resisting foreign colonizers.
+His deep love for his city and homeland shaped his character, driving him to dedicate much of his life to serving and defending his community.

+After the Ottomans withdrew from Deir ez-Zor, Ayyash Al-Haj played an important role in safeguarding the city's residents from the chaos and security vacuum that followed their departure.
+In 1918, he helped establish a local government known as the Haj Fadel Government, alongside the city's dignitaries and under the leadership of his cousin from the Abu Obaid clan, Fadel Al-Aboud.

-He established a national army from the people of the city with Mr. Omar Al-'Abd Al-'Aziz and Mr. Khalaf Al-'Abd Al-Hamid to counter the invasion of the English and fought with them at the site of Salhiya in 1919.
+He helped form a national army composed of local residents, working alongside Omar Al-‘Abd Al-‘Aziz and Khalaf Al-‘Abd Al-Hamid, to confront the British invasion.
+In 1919, they fought together against the British forces at the Battle of Salhiya.

-Ayyash Al-Haj also contributed to resolving many conflicts and revolutions between the people of Deir ez-Zor and the people of the countryside due to his good relations with the Baggara Tribes, his cousins and close friends of the Albu Saraya clan, who later participated with his sons in the formation of armed revolutionary groups against the French forces.
+Ayyash Al-Haj also played a key role in resolving numerous disputes and uprisings between the residents of Deir ez-Zor and those of the surrounding countryside.
+His strong ties with the Baggara tribes particularly the Albu Saraya clan, who were both his relatives and close allies helped him mediate these tensions.
+Members of this clan would later join his sons in forming armed resistance groups against the French forces.

-The French sentenced him to exile in the city of Jableh with his family members in 1925; they also sentenced his eldest son Mohammad to 20 years of imprisonment and executed his son Mahmoud by firing squad after being convicted of planning and carrying out several military operations against French forces in Syria, the most recent of which was the epic battle of Ain Bou Juma in 1925.
+In 1925, the French authorities sentenced him to exile in the city of Jableh along with his family.
+They also sentenced his eldest son, Mohammad, to twenty years in prison, and executed his son Mahmoud by firing squad after accusing him of organizing and carrying out several military operations against the French in Syria the last of which was the notable epic battle of Ain Bou Juma in 1925.

-Ayyash and his family left for their exile in the city of Jableh where the people of the city embraced and respected them for their struggle and virtues.
+Ayyash and his family departed for their exile in the city of Jableh, where the local residents welcomed them warmly and held them in high regard for their courage, integrity, and role in the national struggle.

 Sons

-Ayyash ِAl-Haj was married to Ms. Qmorh Al Aboud (Sister of Fadel Al-Aboud, head of the Deir Ezzor government), he has seven sons and three daughters, and each of his sons has a prominent place in Deir Ezzor, among his sons:
+Ayyash Al-Haj was married to Ms. Qmorh Al-Aboud, the sister of Fadel Al-Aboud, the head of the Deir Ezzor government.
+He had seven sons and three daughters, and each of his sons held a distinguished position in Deir Ezzor.
+Among his sons were: